gkampolis/TitanicAPI/README.md

 * Example response: `[{"prob.FALSE":0.0479,"prob.TRUE":0.9521,"response":"TRUE"}]`

+## Running the API locally (with Docker)

+If you've builded the Docker container (or pulled it from [here](https://hub.docker.com/r/gkampolis/titanic_api)), then you don't need to have an R installation - that's already taken care of via the container, with all the necessary packages installed.

+Simply
+* run locally with: `docker run --rm --user docker -p 8000:8000 titanic_api`
+* and see results on http://localhost:8000/

+For an example query and responce, see the [previous section](#running-the-api-locally).

 ## Running the API from a hosted container

 Simply navigate to the URL for the container.
 That should load the introductory page.
-Appending `/titanic?...` as above should result in the expected behaviour (see previous section), as the API maps to the endpoints directly, withotu any need for further manual configuration or routing.
+Appending `/titanic?...` as above should result in the expected behaviour ([see the running locally section](#running-the-api-locally)), as the API maps to the endpoints directly, without any need for further manual configuration or routing.

 ## Data Provenance